 A large part of the job is collaborating with internal partners.
 You may need assistance from other consultants.
 Being able to partner successfully with them and leverage their knowledge is crucial.

-Likewise, you’ll be collaborating with external partners.
-And while the people who hired you may be willing to cooperate, other stakeholders may not be as thrilled with an outsider offering suggestions.
+While the people who hired you may be willing to cooperate, other stakeholders may not be thrilled with an outsider offering suggestions.
 You’ll need superior interpersonal skills to get their buy-in and cooperation.

 A large part of consulting is digging into the multiple layers of a problem.
-Successful consultants don’t dig into the first layer of a problem and stop.
-They remain curious about the why and how of the problem and the company, continually digging into additional layers to get a deep understanding of what needs to happen.
+Successful consultants don’t get to the first layer of a problem and stop.
+They remain curious about the why and how of the problem and don’t stop digging until they have a deep understanding of what needs to happen.